 Physically hungry after fasting, the mind will be focused on food, and more driven towards ‘binge friendly’ foods – ones that are high in calories or fat, are often seen as ‘forbidden’, ‘bad’ foods and can be consumed quickly.
 The idea that we have been deprived serves as sort of permission slip to have the things we might otherwise not allow ourselves.
 Considering that a binge can contain between 5000-15,000 calories (more info on binging and bulimia) the effect will actually be weight gain for most people, causing the sufferer to become increasingly discouraged, stressed and hopeless.
 Bloating and discomfort would be expected as the hunger drives overeating.
 Bloating negatively impacts body image, making people criticize their body more.
 Bloating will often make fasting feel more attractive – or worse lead onto a purge in the form of vomiting, laxative abuse or over-exercising.
 Further complicating recovery is that after period of restriction or stress binges can occur in a sort of dissociated haze with little awareness of what was consumed or why.
 This prevents the individual from making headway into understanding their triggers.
 The emotional and physical sensations we would be trying to tune into for healing are masked and hidden.

 Ready to take action?

 If you are struggling with poor body image, binge eating, bulimia or other eating disorder – it’s time to reclaim your life.
-I work with clients experiencing eating disorders, including bulimia and binge eating, at The Counseling Center at Cinco Ranch to gain freedom and improve their quality of life and body image.
-If you are ready to recover to from an eating disorder you can contact me directly here or request an appointment on the Counseling Center’s website.
+I work with clients experiencing eating disorders, including bulimia and binge eating, to gain freedom and improve their quality of life and body image.
+If you are ready to recover to from an eating disorder you can contact me directly here.